Acoustic Sounds, Inc.: SuperHiRez DSD/PCM download site launched

-Uncompressed DSD technology results in music as close to the master recording as possible and is the same technology employed in the manufacture of SACDs.
+On August 28, 2013, Acoustic Sounds launched SuperHiRez.com, an Internet site selling mainstream title high-resolution album downloads from major record labels, produced using Direct Stream Digital (DSD) as well as PCM audio formats.
+Uncompressed DSD technology results in music that is as close to the master recording as possible and is the same technology employed in the manufacture of SACDs.
 Kassem said publicly he expected the service to offer as many as 500 titles by year-end.
 On September 4, 2013, Acoustic Sounds announced an agreement with Sony Music Entertainment to provide the company's new digital download service with albums that have been produced or remastered in Direct Stream Digital format.
 The deal followed an earlier agreement reached with Universal Music Group.
+On December 31, 2020, the decision was made to shutdown Acoustic Sounds Super HiRez digital downloads service after seven years due to streaming continuing to eclipse downloading.